 The following may also happen:

-- It may auto inflate.
+- It may inflate on its own.

 - The device may break down.